 6. Insert Smileys, Icons, or Pictures to express your emotions.
 Use Edit -> Insert -> Icon, and Edit -> Insert -> Picture menu item.

-7. Search through all your diaries instantly using the Global Search feature.
+7. Search across all your diaries quickly using the Global Search feature.